-EXISTING CO MMON STOCK BRINK'S STOCK PROPOSAL PITTSTON SERVICES GROUP COMMON STOCK PITTSTON MINERALS GROUP COMMON STOCK PITTSTON BRINK'S GROUP COMMON STOCK PITTSTON BURLINGTON GROUP COMMON STOCK PITTSTON MINERALS GROUP COMMON STOCK Business: Security services and home security businesses through Brink's, Incorporated and Brink's Home Se- curity, Inc. and global freight transportation and logistics manage- ment services through Burlington Air Express Inc. Coal and minerals businesses through Pittston Coal Compa- ny and Pittston Mineral Ventures.
+EXISTING COMMON STOCK BRINK'S STOCK PROPOSAL PITTSTON SERVICES GROUP COMMON STOCK PITTSTON MINERALS GROUP COMMON STOCK PITTSTON BRINK'S GROUP COMMON STOCK PITTSTON BURLINGTON GROUP COMMON STOCK PITTSTON MINERALS GROUP COMMON STOCK Business: Security services and home security businesses through Brink's, Incorporated and Brink's Home Se- curity, Inc. and global freight transportation and logistics manage- ment services through Burlington Air Express Inc. Coal and minerals businesses through Pittston Coal Compa- ny and Pittston Mineral Ventures.
 Security services and home security businesses through Brink's, Incorporated and Brink's Home Se- curity, Inc. Global freight transportation and logistics management services through Burlington Air Express Inc. Coal and minerals businesses through Pittston Coal Compa- ny and Pittston Mineral Ventures.
 Distribution: Existing shares of Services Stock will be redesignated as Brink's Stock on a share-for-share basis.
 Shareholders of Ser- vices Stock will re- ceive a distribution of one-half of one share of Burlington Stock for each share of Services Stock.
-Number of Shares Outstanding as of December 11, 1995: (based on the number of shares of Services Stock out- standing as of December 11, 1995). (based on the number of shares of Services Stock out- standing as of December 11, 1995).
-Number of Authorized Shares: 100,000,000 20,000,000 100,000,000 50,000,000 20,000,000 Voting Rights: Holders of Services Stock generally vote with holders of Minerals Stock as a single voting group.
+Number of Shares Outstanding as of December 11, 1995: 41, 573, 743 8,405,908 41,573,743 (based on the number of shares of Services Stock outstanding as of December 11, 1995).
+20,786,872 (based on the number of shares of Services Stock outstanding as of December 11, 1995).
+8,405,908 Number of Authorized Shares: 100,000,000 20,000,000 100,000,000 50,000,000 20,000,000 Voting Rights: Holders of Services Stock generally vote with holders of Minerals Stock as a single voting group.
 Services Stock has one vote per share.
 Holders of Minerals Stock generally vote with holders of Ser- vices Stock as a single voting group.
-Effective as of January 1, 1996, Minerals Stock will have 0.417 votes per share, subject to adjustment on Janua- ry 1, 1998, and on January 1 every two years thereafter based upon the relative Fair Mar- ket Values (as defined at page 34) of one share of Minerals Stock and one share of Services Stock.
-Except as otherwise described herein, holders of Brink's Stock will vote with holders of Burlington Stock and Minerals Stock as a single voting group.
-Brink's Stock will have one vote per share.
-Except as otherwise described herein, holders of Burlington Stock will vote with holders of Brink's Stock and Minerals Stock as a single voting group.
-Burlington Stock will have one vote per share, subject to adjustment on January 1, 1998, and on each January 1 every two years thereafter in such a manner that Burlington Group's share of the aggregate voting power at such time will be equal to its relative share of the aggregate market capitalization of the Company's common stock at such time.
-Except as otherwise described herein, holders of Minerals Stock will vote with holders of Brink's Stock and Burlington Stock as a single voting group.
-Minerals Stock will have 0.626 votes per share (which adjustment is necessary so that Minerals Stock has the same aggregate voting power immediately following the imple- mentation of the Transaction as it will immediately prior thereto), subject to adjustment on Janua- ry 1, 1998, and on each January 1 every two years thereafter in such a manner that Minerals Group's share of the aggregate voting power at such time will be equal to its relative share of the aggregate market capitalization of the Company's common stock at such time.
+Effective as of January 1, 1996, Minerals Stock will have 0.417 votes per share, subject to adjustment on Janua- ry 1, 1998, and on January 1 every two years thereafter based upon the relative Fair Mar- ket Values (as defined at page 34) of one share of Minerals Stock and one share of Services Stock. have one vote per Except as otherwise described herein, holders of Burlington Stock will vote with holders of Brink's Stock and Minerals Stock as a single voting group.
+Burlington Stock will have one vote per share, subject to adjustment on January 1, 1998, and on each January 1 every two years thereafter in such a manner that Burlington Group's share of the aggregate voting power at such time will be equal to its relative share of the aggregate market capitalization of the Company's common stock at such time. each January 1 every